krystianMoras/dataviz_interactive_dashboard/markdowns/macros_filled.md

-# Slider showing how well does X amount of food fill out the macro/micro nutrients
+## Recommended dietary allowance

+Modify grammage to see how much of a certain food you need to eat in order to fill out RDA macros (male 19-30)